 But Elsa didn’t see that.
 All she saw was the Slytherin-in-Ravenclaw’s-Colors who managed to have the whole of Hogwarts wrapped around her little finger and did whatever she wanted, whenever she wanted.
 The only thing she didn’t seem to do was whoever she wanted.
 In fact, aside from The Kiss, she seemed positively Vestal.

 As so, Elsa decided to take matters into her own hands.
-Kirk Davis, the Ravenclaw Head Boy, was the only student with the power to disable the wards in the Ravenclaw common room.
+Kirk Davies, the Ravenclaw Head Boy, was the only student with the power to disable the wards in the Ravenclaw common room.
 As it so happened, he had been carrying a torch for Elsa for quite some time.
 And so she took advantage of that situation by allowing him to take advantage of her.

 The Ravenclaw-Slytherin Quidditch match was that evening, and several professors had deliberately scheduled exams the following day in protest of this ridiculous new sport that was taking up more and more of the students’ attention.
 As such, the common rooms were completely empty.
 The students were either at the Quidditch pitch or in the library.